Best Allergy Medicine for Adults: Nasal Sprays vs. Oral Antihistamines

 Prescription Nasal Sprays

 Let’s talk more about those prescription nasal sprays we mentioned above.
 Only a medical doctor (MD) can prescribe them, but it opens up opportunities to get even more effective allergy relief.
-These can include antihistamine nasal sprays like Azelastine, combination sprays, or something like Ipratroprium which when used as a nasal spray is amazing for a runny nose.
+These can include antihistamine nasal sprays like Azelastine, combination sprays, or something like Ipratropium which when used as a nasal spray is amazing for a runny nose.

 Additional Allergy Treatments